GHS: Cutting Costs and Offering More

 New York, NY – Hearing loss is no longer just your grandfather’s problem.
 Studies indicate that over the next 10 to 15 years, nearly one-third of the general population will actually be hearing impaired.
 Already, those below retirement age represent the majority of people suffering at least some degree of hearing loss.
 And that includes both men and women alike.

 Ubiquitous electronic devices designed for entertainment — everything from iPods to home theaters with surround sound — are partly to blame, exposing kids to ever more harmful noises at much earlier ages.
-The damage is cumulative, so that by the time we reach our 40s, our eyesight isn’t the only sense that begins to falter.
+The damage is cumulative so that by the time we reach our 40s, our eyesight isn’t the only sense that begins to falter.

 Working — and even just living in the big city — only makes matters worse.
 Not surprisingly, members of noisy construction trades are particularly vulnerable to hearing loss.
 One recent study finds that a 20-year-old carpenter entering the industry who fails to avail him- or herself to proper noise protection gear, risks profound damage to his or her hearing.
 Left unprotected, that same 20-year-old apprentice carpenter could wind up with the hearing of a 55-year-old veteran after just five years on the job.

 Hearing aids are better than they’ve ever been — but carry hefty price tags.
-The average cost of a digital processing device with noise canceling properties is about $2500.
+The average cost of a digital processing device with noise-canceling properties is about $2500.
 And the collective lifespans of these miraculous devices is finite — about five to six years.
-Most union benefit plans roughly offering $500 allowances every couple years, really aren’t effective ways of offsetting the out-of-pocket cost for a member.
+Most union benefit plans roughly offering $500 allowances every couple of years, really aren’t effective ways of offsetting the out-of-pocket cost for a member.

 GHS — General Hearing Services, a division of General Vision Services — is taking a different approach.
 By utilizing the EPIC network of some 6,000 providers nationwide, the company is able to offer members significant discounts (up to 60 percent) on cutting-edge hearing devices.
 Together, with greater allowances occurring less often, GHS is offering the New York labor market a new product model capable of greatly relieving hearing aid sticker shock — and in some cases, even providing members with a “paid-in-full benefit.”